Covid-19 cases could explode after Labor Day: It's up to us to stop it - KESQ

 Yes, it’s those birthday and graduation parties, weekend get-togethers, backyard barbecues, family reunions and weddings we thought were safe.
 The repercussions can be widespread and deadly.

-A wedding and reception in Millinocket, Maine, on August 7 infected 134 people within the past three and a half weeks.
+A wedding and reception in Millinocket, Maine, on August 7 infected 144 people within the past month.
 Only 56 of the cases were from people who attended the event, yet the virus spread 100 miles to a nursing home and 220 miles to a county jail.

 “What we are dealing with is a giant tube of glitter.
 You open a tube of glitter in your basement then two weeks later you are in the attic and all you find is glitter and have no idea how it got there,” said Maine Center for Disease Control & Prevention Director, Dr. Nirav Shah, in a news briefing.